 - 1. Students are required to critically assess two articles from the required readings in 2pp for the total mark of 10% - 2.
-A critical review of ONE of the following books should be submitted in at or before the class of May 31, 2022 (30%).
-The length of the paper is 10-11 pages, double-spaced.
+A critical review of ONE of the following books should be handed in at or before the class of May 30, 2023 (30%).
+The length of the paper is 8-9 pages, double-spaced.
 The following books are selected for the critical review, and they can be purchased from U of T Bookstore: - a.
 William Easterly, The Tyranny of Experts: Economists, Dictators, and the Forgotten Rights of the Poor (Basic books, 2014) - b.
 Paul Collier, The Bottom billion: Why the poorest countries are failing and what can be done about it (Oxford: Oxford University Press, 2007) - c.
 Dambisa Moyo, Dead aid : why aid is not working and how there is a better way for Africa New York : Farrar, Straus, and Giroux.
 2009 - 3.
-A presentation of a required article in the weekly seminar for 15-20 minutes for 10 % of the total mark You will select the article you want to present from assigned weekly readings. - 4.
-Lastly, the final essay, or a major research paper of approximately 18-20 pages (3500-4000 words) maximum on a major issue in the Politics of North-south relations and international politics must be submitted in at or before the class of June 20, 2022.
+A presentation of a required article in the weekly seminar for 12- 15 minutes for 10 % of the total mark You will select the article you want to present from assigned weekly readings. - 4.
+Lastly, the final essay, or a major research paper of approximately 16-17 pages (3500-4000 words) maximum on a major issue in the Politics of North-south relations and international politics must be handed in at or before the class of June 20, 2023.
 It will account for 40% of the total mark.
-Selected topics for the essay will be posted on May 20, 2022.
+Selected topics for the essay will be posted in the second week of May.
 Students are expected to choose one of these conflicts unless they want to come up with their own proposal that must be approved. - 5.
-Attendance and participation in the bi-weekly discussion (15%) is important in the seminar and attendance is taken regularly.
+Attendance and active participation in the weekly discussion (15%) is important in the seminar and attendance is taken regularly.